I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 How do you make that happen?
 Through exemplary copywriting.

-Every email you send to your list should mention and solve a problem.
+Every email you send should mention and solve a problem.
 You don’t have to do it within the email itself.
 You can link out to quality resources.

-In the email, I might say that many businesses struggle to get traffic and convert those visitors.
-Then, I can link to my article on increasing traffic.
+In the email, we might say that many businesses struggle with keeping their email lists clean while maintaining high conversion rates.
+Then, we can link to our article on effective email list-cleaning techniques.

 Emails shouldn’t be long.
 Remember, time is money.